 - Carries

-Grip often becomes the limiting factor in Strongman.
+Grip often becomes the limiting factor in strongman.

 Structuring a Circuit Session

 Effective circuits balance effort and sustainability.
+A typical structure:

-- 3–6 movements per circuit
+- 3 to 6 movements per circuit

 - Minimal rest between exercises

-- 2–5 total rounds
+- 2 to 5 total rounds

 - Rest between rounds based on intensity

-Sessions should challenge endurance without sacrificing technique.
+Your sessions should challenge your endurance without sacrificing technique.

 Integrating Circuits Into a Program